TL;DR

 LLM is a CLI for running prompts against any provider, with first-class support for plugins, templates, embeddings, and SQLite-backed logs.
 It is unglamorous and indispensable.
 You pipe things into llm, you pipe things out, and you keep every prompt you ever ran in a queryable database.

 Reach for it when you want scriptable, composable AI that plays nicely with Unix pipes and cron jobs.
+If you need actual prompt content to pipe through it, our prompt library has a starter set tagged by use case.

 brew install llm